ArtemDzerelejko/TestProjectWithNews/README.md

 ```

 ## Usage
 Stay informed without much effort.
-With simplified search options, you can easily search for news by keywords and letters.
+With simplified search options, you can easily search for news by keywords.
 News by date is easy, so you'll always be up to date.
 Discover a world of information like never before! 📰🔍💡